 - Faust: Love of the Damned: M has a framed photograph displayed on his desk in his office where he's shown buddying up with Adolf Hitler.

 - In The Pariah by Graham Masterton the death of the Toltecs, the atrocities of Caligula, the Black Death and the Salem witch trials are all attributed to the demonic antagonist.

-- Incarnations of Immortality: Satan engineered the Black Plague by tricking Gaia.
+- For Love of Evil: Satan engineered the Black Plague by tricking Gaia.
 He later regretted how far it went, and the experience taught him his responsibility as the Incarnation of Evil.
-Inverted later as he tricks Chronos into averting the holocaust and World War II as a favor to YHWH though this costs him his friendship with subsequent Incarnations of Time who till then were the only ones friendly to him.
+Inverted later as he tricks Chronos into averting the holocaust and World War II as a favor to YHWH, though this costs him his friendship with subsequent Incarnations of Time, who till then were the only ones friendly to him.

 - A Running Gag in Good Omens involves Crowley, the demon who was responsible for the original Temptation in the Garden of Eden, frequently receiving the congratulations of Hell whenever they notice something like the Spanish Inquisition has popped up in the human world.
 They inevitably leap to the conclusion that Crowley was responsible for getting it started.
 He frequently protests to the sympathetic Angel Aziraphale that he had nothing to do with it whatsoever: the human race thought of new ideas to be beastly to each other all on their own.

 "Neither claimed any responsibility for Milton Keynes, but both reported it as a success."

 - Croup and Vandemar have one in Neverwhere that isn't particularly specific but apparently includes assassinating kings, heroes and gods.